 Which BL.INK feature(s) do you use the most?

 Our editorial teams and freelance writers use the BL.INK bookmarklet and browser extensions every day.
 Having this really simple tool right in the browser is a huge timesaver for all of us: it means we don’t have to log in to the BL.INK platform every time we need to create a link.
 Instead, we just click into BL.INK right from our web browser.

 How is TEN innovating in the digital and social media space?

 Recently, we’ve hosted “social summits” at our TEN offices.
-The social summits have been a great way for our advertisers and media partners to learn what is working for us across our 80+ social channels and what we’re hearing from our publisher partners at Facebook, Instagram, youtube, etc about larger trends.
+The social summits have been a great way for our advertisers and media partners to learn what is working for us across our 80+ social channels and what we’re hearing from our publisher partners at Facebook, Instagram, YouTube, etc about larger trends.
 There is so much going on, and it’s all changing so fast, it’s difficult to stay current at all times.
 When we bring a larger group together, it’s a great forum to ask the “hard questions” and share our learnings with one another.

 What’s next for digital marketing at TEN?

-We extremely focused on nurturing and growing our audiences across our owned an operated platforms, but we also want our audiences to find and engage with our content on new and emerging platforms.
+We’re extremely focused on nurturing and growing our audiences across our owned and operated platforms, but we also want our audiences to find and engage with our content on new and emerging platforms.
 Thanks to our deep library of video content, OTT is a new opportunity we’re leaning into, (over the top & connected TV platforms).
 We’re working with various partners to distribute our content across our brand channels on Roku, The Roku Channel, Apple TV, Xumo, Vewd, Amazon among others.
 Here are a couple of my favorite examples:

 What’s your favorite sport?